timkuijsten/node-bson-stream/README.md

 # BSONStream

+## NOTE: this project is in maintenance mode
+**Only obvious bugs will be fixed, no extensive code changes will be done.**

 Read a binary stream that contains BSON objects and emit each as a JavaScript object.
 This module can be used in the browser with browserify.